ndrwhr/andrewhoyer/blog_archive/2010-08-10-the-state-of-things.md

----
-layout: post
-title: The State of Things
+# The State of Things
----

 In re-implementing my website I had several moments of, "My god, this code is awful!" or "I used to be proud of this?!", and quickly came to the conclusion that I should either:

 * rewrite the program from scratch or...
 * completely remove it and forget it ever happened.